rusticlion/PortRoyal/codebase_dump.md

         return baseTravelTime, "normal"
     end

-    -- Debug info for wind calculation
+    -- Debug info for travel calculation
     if self.settings.debug then
         print("Calculating travel time from zone " .. fromZoneIdx .. " to zone " .. toZoneIdx)
         print("Current wind direction: " .. self.environment.wind.currentDirection)
+    end

+    -- Check for Navigator in crew (Ticket 2-6) local hasNavigator = false
+    for _, crewMember in ipairs(self.crew.members) do
+        if crewMember.role == "Navigator" then
+            hasNavigator = true
+            if self.settings.debug then
+                print("Navigator found in crew: " .. crewMember.name)
+            end
+            break
+        end
     end

     -- For Sprint 1, we apply a simple wind modifier: